 Our Approach

 Many heart murmurs have no symptoms and don't need treatment.
 Some heart murmurs don't cause symptoms but require follow-up tests.
-Our doctors use these tests to determine if an underlying heart condition is causing the murmur.
+Our doctors use these tests to determine if an underlying heart condition is causing the heart murmur and to identify any heart murmur symptoms that may have been overlooked.
+When needed, they will recommend an echocardiogram for heart murmur evaluation to help confirm the cause.

 - Blood pressure medicines